Minding the Gap:

 Which, upon consideration, it very well might have.
 If Helena stowed it in a hollow tree sometime back in the 11th century, it isn’t likely to have still been in situ.
 That tree would have been long gone, and the diadem itself buried deep in several centuries worth of forest compost.
 It might be only by the merest chance that he managed to find it at all.

-If Tom was about 21 at the time of Hepzibah’s murder and a hypothetical 7-year contract with Burke no longer in effect, the murder would have been around the summer of 1948.
+If Tom was about 21 at the time of Hepzibah’s murder, with a hypothetical 7-year contract with Burke no longer in effect, the murder would have been around the summer of 1948.
 His return would have been perhaps the winter of ’58–’59.
 (Minerva was hired as Transfiguration instructor in December of ’56.
 Albus I am pretty sure was serving as DADA instructor at that point.)

-I’ll admit I’m not at all sure what Tom was waiting for before completing his projected set of six Horcruxes.
+I’ll admit I’m not at all convinced about what Tom was waiting for before completing his projected set of six Horcruxes.
 Because I still do not believe that the Diary was intended as one of his original ones.
-There is no convincing reason for it to have been one of the intended ones.
+There is no convincing reason for it to have been one of the intentional ones.

 When he had his interview with Albus, I believe he still needed two more to complete his projected collection of 6.
-We have been told directly that he would have been hoping for the Sword of Gryffindor to make a reappearance, so he could use that for one of them.
-Admittedly, we were told this by Albus, but I do think that Albus really believed this to be the case and there is a very good chance that he is right.
+We have been told directly, in canon, that he would have been hoping for the Sword of Gryffindor to make a reappearance, so he could use that for one of them.
+Admittedly, we were told this by Albus, but I am inclined to think that Albus really believed this to be the case and there is a very good chance that he is right.
 I rather suspect that the Sword was fairly widely rumored to periodically turn up at Hogwarts in times of emergency.
 And I think that Tom would have felt himself perfectly capable of creating such an emergency once he was in place as the DADA instructor.

 I suspect the Sword had been incommunicado during most of the 19th and 20th centuries.
 The castle has probably not often been under direct attack, which is the sort of situation which has most likely always been required to cause the Sword to manifest.
 So Tom counted on that, even if he was not aware that the Hat was the means used for its return.